pietronvll/DPNets/README.md

 Warning!
 The repository is in the process of being updated to the latest version of `kooplearn`.
 Thanks for your patience!

 ### Timeline:
+**Mar 23, 2024:**
+- The fluid flow data will be released as a _GitHub Release_ which is already drafted.
+It will be published on the final commit of the code.
+- The Fluid Flow example is now fully re-implemented.
+Testing that DPNets-relaxed reproduces the results of the old implementation.

 **Mar 20, 2024:**

 - Working on the fluid flow.
 Need to fix `evaluate_model`.